hamidrezayaghobi/Learning-To-Rank-with-Letor-4.0-Data/README.md

-# Learning To Rank LTR models for [Lerto 4.0](https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval/letor-4-0/) Dataset (MQ2007).
+# Learning To Rank LTR models for [Letor 4.0](https://www.microsoft.com/en-us/research/project/letor-learning-rank-information-retrieval/letor-4-0/) Dataset (MQ2007).

 ## Summery
+In this project, we try to use the LTR application for the MQ2007 dataset of letor 4.0 with **Point-Wise** and **Pair-Wise** approaches.
+In the first step, we prepare the MQ2007 dataset and then implement these two approaches.

 ## Data-Preparation:
 1. Normalization: Using sklearn.preprocessing.StandardScaler